Discover The Top 15 Places To Visit In Kurnool For Every Traveller

 Part of the Eastern Ghats, Nallamala Forest is another one of the must-visit places you have to visit when you are in Kurnool.
 The forest is home to a wide range of local wildlife and dense vegetation, which is a beautiful site to witness.
 The forest is also the site of the Srisailam Dam, one of the largest dams in South India.
 Beyond exploring the forests, you can also visit the nearby tribal villages to connect with the people and learn about the local culture and traditions.

-Location: Nallamala Range, Kurnool District
+Location: Nallamala Range, Mahabubnagar

 Timings: 24*7